osabina/ios-twitter/README.md

 **UI Demo**

+(this still needs to be updated for assignment #4)

 ![demo gif](https://raw.githubusercontent.com/osabina/ios-twitter/master/rt_demo.gif)

 **Notes**

-This took me ~12 hours (plus a couple of hours stuck on below :( ).
+This took me ~12 hours for assignment #3, about the same for #4.

-Also never completely got the table cells to shrink properly.
+Never completely got the table cells to shrink properly, pretty sure my autolayout was too complicted :/..

 **Credits**